bridgesign/Toy-Go-compiler/README.md

 # Toy Go Compiler

 This is a toy Go compiler.
 The focus is on making a compiler as it is a part of the CS327: Compilers Course.
-This is a single sweep compiler with focus on register allocation .
+This is a single pass compiler with focus on register allocation. .

 ## Requirements
 1. flex 2.6.4